March 27, 2026

 • Monitor your SSI score: LinkedIn's Social Selling Index affects your visibility.
 Keep it above 70 by staying active with content and engagement.

 For more on building your LinkedIn prospect list, see our guide to LinkedIn lead generation with AI in 2026.
 And to complement your LinkedIn outreach with personalized email, check out our guide to AI cold email personalization at scale.
+If you want to master the discovery calls that these sequences generate, our discovery call script guide gives you the word-for-word framework.

 Want to learn how to build and sell AI automations?
 Join our free Skool community where AI agency owners share strategies, templates, and wins.
-Join the free AI Agency Sprint community.
+Join the free AI Automation Sprint community.

 Community & Training